Why the number of sessions is different when I change a funnel step from required to optional?

 Avaliable from 16.7.0

-When you use a funnel report, you can set funnel steps as required or optional.
-Visitors who skip optional steps remain in a funnel and aren’t counted as drop-offs.
-Visitors who skip required steps are recorded as drop-offs.
+When you use a funnel report, you can mark steps as required or optional.
+If visitors skip the optional steps, they stay in the funnel and aren’t counted as drop-offs.
+On the flip side, those who skip required steps get tagged as drop-offs.

 Example 1